-If you’re dealing with a problem on your new iPhone 8 or iPhone 8 Plus you should try a fix from the list below before taking your phone into a store for repairs.
+If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your phone into a store.

-Apple’s iPhone 8 and iPhone 8 Plus are both getting solid reviews but they’re far from perfect.
-Many users are running into issues with the company’s new flagships and we expect complaints to grow as more orders arrive and as the phones launch in more countries around the world.
+Apple’s iPhone 8 and iPhone 8 Plus are solid devices, but they’re far from perfect.
+Many iPhone 8 users are running into issues with the two devices and we expect complaints to grow as we push into 2020.

 Many of the current iPhone 8 problems are extremely common.
-We’re seeing complaints about sound issues (the company’s iOS 11.0.2 update fixed some problems, but we can continue to see complaints), wonky battery life, problems with Bluetooth, 3D Touch issues, random reboots, and more.
+We’re seeing complaints about sound issues, wonky battery life, problems with Bluetooth, 3D Touch issues, random reboots, and more.